eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.9

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Fixed the rare crash when parsing mbox file.
+Unverified fix submitted in the v1.0.3.8 was not fully reliable.
+Upgrade to v1.0.3.9 is recommended;
+ - Added capability to customize the background color of most of the display panes;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.8

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;